Skip to main content

 200-Level Courses

-REL 261 A: Islamic Philosophy, Theology, and Mysticism
+REL 261 A: Islamic Philosophy and Theology

 An exploration of key notions and figures in Islamic philosophy, theology, and mysticism.
-Some issues embedded in the enormous body of scholarship in Muslim intellectual heritage are employed to examine current global issues such as the struggle for justice and peace and the fight against violence and absolutism.
+Some issues imbedded in the enormous body of scholarship in Muslim intellectual heritage are employed to examine current global issues such as the struggle for justice and peace and the fight against violence and absolutism.
 Special attention is given to the structure of Being, the notion of the truth, and the way to attain the truth in the three systems.
 (M5) Naraghi